Why a PC is Better Than a Mac

 3. Full Operating Systems

-Apple charges its customers for minor updates to its Operating Systems (also known as Service Packs).
+Apple charges its customers for minor updates to its Operating Systems (Service Packs).
 Microsoft gives these out for free and only charges users for a completely new operating system.
 This will significantly add to the cost of your Mac if you plan to upgrade every time Apple releases a new version of OS X. The new features given in these updates are pretty insignificant, and none have overhauled the OS.
-Is it really worth the price tag?
+Is it worth the price tag?

 4. Windows Explorer is Way More Powerful

 Windows Explorer offers a lot more features than a finder.
-It offers cut and paste to move files around easily and offers window resizing from all corners or edges instead of just one.
-It is much easier to quit a program in Windows than Mac by simply pressing the X button instead of Command+Q. Apple’s maximize button doesn’t even work properly.
+It provides easy cut-and-paste to move files around and offers window resizing from all corners or edges instead of just one.
+It is much easier to quit a program in Windows than on Mac by simply pressing the X button instead of Command+Q. Apple’s maximize button doesn’t even work properly.

 5. Support

 There are much more PC users than Mac users.
-This makes it very easy for anyone with problems to find someone to help them.
-Many people know a lot about PCs; however, Apple’s community is limited, and there are much fewer places where you can get help from.
-Apple support also has a history of denying a problem exists even if it clearly does.
-Not to mention warranty for Dells and HPs cost a lot less than Apple’s Applecare.
+This makes it easy for anyone with problems to find someone to help them.
+Many people know a lot about PCs; however, Apple’s community is limited, and there are fewer places to get help.
+Apple support also has a history of denying a problem exists even if it does.
+Not to mention, Dell’s and HP’s warranties cost much less than Apple’s Applecare.

 6. OEM